metta-systems/libsss/doc/spec.md

 Once the receiver has acknowledged a range of bytes, the receiver is taking responsibility for all of those bytes; the sender is expected to discard those bytes and never send them again.
 The sender can send the bytes again; usually this occurs because the first acknowledgment was lost.
 The receiver discards the redundant bytes and generates a new acknowledgment covering those bytes.

+### 5.1 Initiating root stream (LSID 0)

+Root stream does not have a unique ID and therefore is always implicitly started on a channel.
+It is used to spawn first application-level stream and for out-of-band signaling about other streams.

-##### Starting new stream.
+### 5.2 Starting new stream.

 New stream is started by posting STREAM frame with INIT flag set.

-###### Initiating root stream (LSID 0)
-###### Initiating sub-streams
+### 5.3 Initiating sub-streams

+### 5.4 Attaching a stream to channel

+### 5.5 Detaching a stream from channel

-##### Stream data exchange
+### 5.6 Stream data exchange

 Once a stream is created, it can be used to send arbitrary amounts of data.
-Generally this means that a series of frames will be sent on the stream until a frame containing the fin bit is set.
+Generally this means that a series of frames will be sent on the stream until a frame containing the FIN bit is sent.
 Once the FIN has been sent, the stream is considered to be half­-closed.

-##### Stream half­-close
+### 5.7 Stream half­-close

 When one side of the stream sends a frame with FIN set to true, the stream is considered to be half-­closed from that side.
 The sender of the FIN is indicating that no further data will be sent from the sender on this stream.
-When both sides have half­closed, the stream is considered to be closed.
+When both sides have half­-closed, the stream is considered to be closed.

-##### Stream close
+### 5.8 Stream close

 When both sides have indicated their desire to stop sending on the stream, stream becomes closed.